karthikbadam/Vistrates/README.md

-==Note: This repository is currently under development.
-It will be updated with the examples presented in our paper and a wiki for installation and usage instructions.==
+__Note: This repository is currently under development.
+It will be updated with the examples presented in our paper and a wiki for installation and usage instructions.__

 # Vistrates Framework and Packages